DeepLabCut/DeepLabCut-Workshop-Materials/DLCcourse.md

 This document is an outline of resources for a course for those wanting to learn to use Python and DeepLabCut (while responsibly isolating due to COVID-19!).
 We expect it to take *roughly* 1-2 weeks to get through if you do it rigorously.
 To get the basics, it should take 1-2 days.

-[CLICK HERE to lauch the interactive graphic to get started!](https://view.genial.ly/5fb40a49f8a0ef13943d4e5e/horizontal-infographic-review-learning-to-use-deeplabcut) (mini preview below) Or, jump in below!
+[CLICK HERE to launch the interactive graphic to get started!](https://view.genial.ly/5fb40a49f8a0ef13943d4e5e/horizontal-infographic-review-learning-to-use-deeplabcut) (mini preview below) Or, jump in below!

 <p align="center">
 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1605642639913-OIUBVR8R0JLYZQPRIYIR/ke17ZwdGBToddI8pDm48kMMAxEenKbh651VJujierMxZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZUJFbgE-7XRK3dMEBRBhUpw-CO5bsXt3Lwn3O5kv-PfTgGtLU9oye8D4J7Fixq38Gl-o9tfrEtbnqpPzC5bXTas/ezgif.com-gif-maker.gif?format=750w" width="95%">